Some links in this post may be affiliate links

 Philodendron elegans is dying due to root-rot which is prevalent in soggy soil.
 The disease is characterized by yellowing and wilting of the leaves which is rapidly followed by browning and plant collapse.

-Drooping leaves on Philodendron elegans are due to underwatering, overwatering, temperature stress, and spider mite infestation.
+Drooping leaves on Finger-leaf Philodendron are due to underwatering, overwatering, temperature stress or spider mite infestation.

 Underwatering: Water the plant immediately and it should recover.